OpenWIS/openwis-documentation/_minutes/2017-03-22-OpenWIS-Steering-Committee.md

             1. JT - There's no explicit rule, you just leave.
             2. LLG - But, perhaps that can be a problem, maybe cause a delay for the project.
             3. MDA - So the project will no-longer be able to meet deadlines.
 Should that be a constraint?
-            4. JT - So, just looking at the paragraph: Amendments to existing projects, which mentions, regarding the assessment of level of contributions, previous contributions.
+            4. JT - So, just looking at the paragraph: _Amendments to existing projects_, which mentions, regarding the assessment of level of contributions, previous contributions.
 If you lose reputation, you won't get accepted onto projects in future.
             5. JT - Maybe we use the phrase _reasonable endeavours_ to describe the level of commitment expected?
             6. WQ - Yes, _reasonable endeavours_ is ok.
             7. JT - I would suggest it is part of _project delivery_.